poonlap/gcf/README.md

 # Good - Cheap - Fast : Svelte example
 After knowing [Svelte](https://svelte.dev/) and [Sveltekit](https://kit.svelte.dev/) for a while, I try to learn by doing.
-It came to me that Good-Cheap-Fast toggles can be a good study scenario.
+It think that Good-Cheap-Fast toggles can be a good study scenario.

 If you are selling service to someone, your customer may want you to provide Good, Cheap and Fast services.
 In most occasion, it is difficult to fullfill all three.
 - Good & Cheap won't be Fast